Enabling .htaccess on Apache in Windows

 6. Create .htaccess file: Create a new file in your website's root directory called .htaccess and add your rewrite rules to this file.

-Now you have successfully enabled .htaccess on Apache2.
-You can use this file to control access to directories, redirect URLs, and more.
-If all went well, you should be able to use htaccess files on your server and create nice permalinks within WordPress.
+If all went well, you should be able to use htaccess files on your server allowing you to create and use those nice pretty permalinks within WordPress.